uheerme/looset-landing/index.md

     has-shadow-box: false
   content: 'Code takes time to understand.
 A <a href="https://insights.stackoverflow.com/survey/2018#work-_-how-long-do-developers-expect-new-coworkers-to-take-to-be-productive"
     title="">StackOverflow survey</a> showed that <strong>more than 70%</strong> of
-    experient software developers are expect to take <strong>more than a month to become productive</strong> in a new project.<br><br>On average, developers spend only <strong>5%</strong> of their time <strong>writing and editing</strong> code, more than <strong>80%</strong> of the time is spent on <strong>understanding and
+    experient software developers are expected to take <strong>more than a month to become productive</strong> in a new project.<br><br>On average, developers spend only <strong>5%</strong> of their time <strong>writing and editing</strong> code, more than <strong>80%</strong> of the time is spent on <strong>understanding and